ChartIQ/chartiq-vue-app/README.md

 ## Requirements

-A copy of the ChartIQ library, version 8.2.0 or later.
+A copy of the ChartIQ library, version 8.2.x to 8.3.x.

 If you do not have a copy of the library, please contact your account manager or send an email to <info@cosaic.io>.